 You can now build this project in the same way as the previous example.
 Note that any open source files in the Editor pane are saved automatically if you have not already saved them.
 When you have compiled the program successfully, press Ctrl+F5 to execute it.
-The window shown in Figure 1-15 displays.
+If everything works as it should, the output will be as follows: